Border-crossing Guatemalan mom sues Trump admin for not saying where her son is

 Based on the facts laid out in her complaint, it appeared she was not subjected to the entire "zero tolerance" policy announced by Attorney General Jeff Sessions, because she was never charged with a criminal offense for entering the country illegally.

-Meanwhile, New York Gov. Andrew Cuomo announced Tuesday that New York intends to file a lawsuit against the Trump administration on the ground the that the federal government is violating the constitutional rights of thousands of immigrant children and their parents who have been separated at the border.
+Meanwhile, New York Gov. Andrew Cuomo announced Tuesday that New York intends to file a lawsuit against the Trump administration on the grounds that the federal government is violating the constitutional rights of thousands of immigrant children and their parents who have been separated at the border.

-The governor said he was aware of more than 70 children who are staying in federal shelters in New York Sand that number is expected to increase.
+The governor said he was aware of more than 70 children who are staying in federal shelters in New York and that number is expected to increase.

 "New York will act and file suit to end this callous and deliberate attack on immigrant communities, and end this heartless policy once and for all," Cuomo said in a statement.